The Complexity Classes of Hamming Distance Recoverable Robust Problems: Recoverable Robust Problems and the Polynomial Hierarchy

-\begin{restatable}{theorem}{SATGammaHDRRSigmaHard} \hdrr[\sat{}] with $\Gamma$-set scenarios is $\Sigma^p_3$-hard. \end{restatable} \begin{proof} \begin{paperlong} We heavily reuse the transformation for the $xor$-dependencies.
-Nevertheless, we have to introduce a mechanism to accommodate the less structured $\Gamma$-set scenarios in comparison to the $xor$-dependencies.
-At last, the scenarios have to be adapted to the $\Gamma$-set scenarios. \end{paperlong}
+\begin{theorem} \hdrr[\sat{}] with $\Gamma$-set scenarios is $\Sigma^p_3$-hard. \end{theorem} \begin{proof} We heavily reuse the transformation for $xor$-dependencies.
+Nevertheless, we have to introduce a mechanism to accommodate the less structured $\Gamma$-set scenarios in comparison to $xor$-dependencies.
+At last, the scenarios have to be adapted to $\Gamma$-set scenarios.